byandell/ESIIL/docs/EarthDataAnalytics/index.md

 <embed type="text/html" src="madison_redlining.html" width="1200" height="600">

+The model fit is clearly not very good, particularly for the high (A) grade sections.
+This is in part due to the minute area of Madison, as noted by others working on small cities, plus some cloud cover and other distortions and the presence of five lakes.

 In addition to this project, I earlier (for the 2024 ESIIL Pre-Summit Sessions) developed an R package, [geospatial](https://github.com/byandell-envsys/geospatial),